FeatureCloud/fc-data-distributor/README.md

 ```
 #### Config file options:
 In the config file, `local_dataset` is very similar to the [corss validation](https://github.com/FeatureCloud/fc-cross-validation/tree/Numpy#input).
-- `local_dataset`: Includes the name of the data file, the target task that data should be preprocessed for, and the target value file or column.
+- local_dataset: Includes the name of the data file, the target task that data should be preprocessed for, and the target value file or column.
 Also, for CSV files, it is possible to determine the delimiter.
   The config files include the name of the centralized data, which can have different extensions.
   - Data extension: data file can be three formats of `.txt`, `.csv`, and `.npy`
+    - `.npz`: NpmPy compressed files are supposed to have `data` and `targets` keys for samples and target values.
-    - `.npy` or `.npz`: NumPy files are supported, which can be used with the Deep Learning app (and its companion apps).
+    - `.npy`: NumPy files are supported, which can be used with the Deep Learning app (and its companion apps).
       for the NumPy file, the target value(Label) can be placed at a separate Numpy array or the end of the sample
       array.
     - `.csv`: These files can be used with different separators, while the name of the label column should be provided.